Skip to content

 ·4 min read

-COUNTIF counts how many cells in a range meet a condition you specify.
-It's the answer to questions like "how many orders are from California?", "how many values are over 100?", or "how many rows have a blank in this column?".
+COUNTIF counts how many cells in a range meet one condition.
+It is the formula behind common review questions like "how many expenses are software?", "how many tasks are overdue?", "how many rows are blank?", or "how many duplicate IDs appeared in this export?".

 The syntax